najmilatifi/Zaya-s-Cafe/README.md

 Zaya’s Cafe 🍽

-A simple C++-based restaurant ordering system
+A simple C++ based restaurant ordering system

 📌 Description
 Zaya’s Cafe is a menu-driven console application that simulates a cafe ordering system.
 It allows customers to view the menu, place orders, and receive a receipt with total pricing.
 The system also supports staff-side functionalities such as tracking total income and profit.
 This project reflects strong foundational programming skills as it was built early on during my journey.